demandio/ember-prerender/README.md

 The project makes use of [Node.js](http://nodejs.org/) and [JSDOM](https://github.com/tmpvar/jsdom), [PhantomJS](http://phantomjs.org/),
 or [WebDriverJS](https://code.google.com/p/selenium/wiki/WebDriverJs)
 based on your requirements and preference.
+Note: WebDriver support is still experimental and mostly useful for debugging.

 The concept and plugin code is based loosely off of the [Prerender Service](https://github.com/collectiveip/prerender) by Todd Hooper.